gjpelletier/pstide/README.md

   with updated observations.
 Seattle, WA, Pacific Marine Environmental
   Laboratory: 103.

-Since that time, Hal Mofjeld (Oceanographer, PMEL) has maintained the code and updated it as languages and hardware have progressed; occasionally helping researchers to accurate tide predictions in the Sound in water bodies where the official NOAA predictions are unavailable or too distant to be accurate.
+Hal Mofjeld (Oceanographer, PMEL) maintained the code and updated it as languages and hardware have progressed; occasionally helping researchers to accurate tide predictions in the Sound in water bodies where the official NOAA predictions are unavailable or too distant to be accurate.
 (NOAA only predicts tides at three primary stations in the Sound and publishes offsets for other locations.)

+David Finlayson translated the code to Python 2.x in 2004

 In the late 1990's the increasing use of GIS in mapping lead to attempts to merge bathymetry and topographic digital elevation models.
 Because